bmorris3/gadfly/docs/gadfly/synth.rst

 Synthesize light curves
 =======================

-In :ref:`validation` we showed that kernels given by ``gadfly`` reproduce the power spectra of Kepler stars.
+In :doc:`validation` we showed that kernels given by ``gadfly`` reproduce the power spectra of Kepler stars.
 Now suppose we want to generate synthetic light curves using the kernels produced by ``gadfly``.